onefoursix/cm-get-ports/README.md

 A Python script that retrieves Service URL info from Cloudera Manager.

 It's a hack; the script simply walks through all service roles and prints a line for each configuration property that has the string "port" in its property name.
-It also flags if the port has been changed form the CM default value.
+It also flags if the port has been changed from the CM default value.

 For more information see: [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products/cloudera-manager.html), [CM API Client](http://cloudera.github.io/cm_api/)